Chaitanya0315/Testing/Docs/UserManual.md

 ![Player Homepage](images/Figure5.png)

 **NOTE:** As of now, the beta version only includes functionality up until here.
-Final version will cover the saving of the scramble.
+Final version will cover the saving a scramble after creation.

 ## Solve a Word Scramble